SPOClab-ca/dn3/docs/source/guides/configuration.rst

 ---------------
 **filename_format** *(str)*
-  The special entry will assume that after scanning for all the correct *type* of file, the *subject* and *session* (or in DN3-speak, the *Thinker* and *Recording*) name can be parsed from the filename, where the filename is otherwise static.
-This should be a string with two required substrings: *{subject}* and *{session}*.
-These should be wherever this information can be read from the static string (you can get away with strings that are not strictly static, as long as the context around the parsed sections).
+  The special entry will assume that after scanning for all the correct *type* of file, the *subject* and *session* (or in DN3-speak, the *Thinker* and *Recording*) name can be parsed from the filepath.
+This should be a python-*format*-style string with two required substrings: *{subject}* and *{session}* that form a template for parsing subject and session ids from the path.
   Note, the file extension should not be included, and fixed length can be specified by trailing *:N* for length *N*, e.g. *{subject:2}* for specifically 2 characters devoted to subject ID.

 The next few entries are superseded by the `Configuratron` entry *samples*, which defines a global number of samples